Go Back

 Author: Stephanie

-• 16 oz jars candle jars of your choosing, metal tins, or molds (See Tips)
+• Heat-safe glass jars candle jars, metal tins, or candle molds

 Instructions